Environment

 - Department of Internal Affairs Gambling in Pubs and Clubs (Class 4).
 Wellington: The Department of Internal Affairs.

-- Canterbury District Health Board (2019) Canterbury Wellbeing Survey, June 2019: Report prepared by Nielsen for the Canterbury District Health Board and partnering agencies.
+- Canterbury DHB (2019) Canterbury Wellbeing Survey, June 2019: Report prepared by Nielsen for the Canterbury District Health Board and partnering agencies.
 Christchurch: Canterbury District Health Board.

 - World Health Organization (2013) Health effects of particulate matter.
 Copenhagen: World Health Organization.